 At the very least, that is how weddings should be treated because not all weddings go well for everyone.
 However, it is the human element where most mistakes pop up resulting in truly outrageous incidents.
 From guests behaving badly to the dreaded “Bridezilla” tantrum, here are some of the truly bizarre incidents that have ever happened to weddings.

-Rude Comments and Requests
+- Rude Comments and Requests

 And then there’s the song requests for the reception where guests outdo each other on the scale of inappropriateness.
 One notable “joke” request always happens to be Sir Mix-a-Lot’s Baby Got Back or Sisqo’s Thong Song.

 Either way, anyone who asks for those at the wedding are either drunk, trying way too hard to be funny, or just coming off as creepy.
 Fortunately, DJ’s have the ability to turn down such requests out of respect for the entire ceremony.

 It’s always a good idea to start your married life with a reading from the holy book.
 The only problem, however, is that not everything in the Bible is appropriate for weddings for one reason or another.

 It was a fairly honest mistake on the reader’s part but the air of awkwardness that followed was so thick that you could cut through it with a knife.
 Pro-tip: Double-check on that passage with the presiding minister to spare everybody of the cringe.

 - The Mini Engagement Ring

 Picture this Scenario: You’ve searched everywhere to give your partner the perfect engagement ring.
 You’ve searched through local sellers, or through the Internet (like this neat selection HERE), and you might have even gone to some high-end jewellers some 5 towns away.

-point is that you’ve exerted a lot of effort just to give your bride-to-be something beautiful for the engagement.
+The point is that you’ve exerted a lot of effort just to give your bride-to-be something beautiful for the engagement.
 The only thing that would ruin that occasion is if the person you are giving it to absolutely hates it.

 But, to be fair with the future bride, this is a fairly mild incident when compared to other Bride-related incidents that will pop up later on.